-For more than a quarter century Jonathan Elias has been an award winning journalist.
-He anchors WBZ-TV News at 5PM with co-anchor Paula Ebben as well as WBZ-TV News at 11PM with co-anchor Lisa Hughes.
+For more than a quarter century, Jonathan Elias has been an award winning journalist.
+Elias co-anchors WBZ-TV News at 6PM with co-anchor Paula Ebben, and they co-anchor WBZ-TV News at 10PM on sister-station myTV38 (WSBK-TV).

 Elias joined WBZ-TV from KNXV in Phoenix, AZ.
 He served as the main anchor for five years.
-He also traveled the country reporting stories such as Hurricane Katrina, Hurricane Rita and the Washington D.C. sniper shootings.
+He also traveled the country reporting stories such as Hurricane Katrina, Hurricane Rita, and the Washington D.C. sniper shootings.
 While in Phoenix his investigative work won him a George Foster Peabody Award, an Emmy award, a National Headliner Award, and an Investigative Reporters and Editors certificate.
 He also formed the “Welcome Home Project” to honor and recognize returning veterans from Iraq and Afghanistan.

-Prior to Phoenix, Elias was the main anchor at KCBS-TV in Los Angeles, CA. In his five years at the station he won a Golden Mike for his work during the Jewish Day Care Center shooting.
+Prior to Phoenix, Elias was the main anchor at KCBS-TV in Los Angeles, CA. In his five years at the station, he won a Golden Mike for his work during the Jewish Day Care Center shooting.
 He also anchored for hours following the crash of Alaskan Airlines flight 261.
-He spent a great deal of time helping local charities with fundraisers and events, and he also helped promote awareness about the need to build the World War 11 Memorial in Washington D.C.
+He spent a great deal of time helping local charities with fundraisers and events, and he also helped promote awareness about the need to build the World War II Memorial in Washington D.C.

 In the early 90’s Elias worked at WCCO-TV in Minneapolis, MN.
 He was the 5pm anchor and 10pm reporter.
-For five years he traveled the country covering a variety of stories including the Oklahoma City bombing, the crash of TWA flight 800, the Northridge earthquake, and the O.J.
+He traveled the country covering a variety of stories including the Oklahoma City bombing, the crash of TWA flight 800, the Northridge earthquake, and the O.J.
 Simpson murder trial.
-He was apart of the team that won a George Foster Peabody Award, and he won Emmy awards for his anchoring and reporting.
+He was a part of the team that won a George Foster Peabody Award, and he won Emmy awards for his anchoring and reporting.

 Jonathan has a B.A. in history from California State University at Northridge.
 He and his wife Holly met when they were five years old.
-He has two kids and loves spending his off time with his family.
+He has two children and loves spending his off time with his family.
 He enjoys golf, martial arts, weightlifting, rock climbing, and target shooting.
-Now and then he likes to play the piano or “pick his banjo”.
+Now and then he likes to play the piano or “pick his banjo.”